Reviving 4 Years Old Nubuck Shoes

 Step 3 – WASH

 Make a solution of mild soap and water in a bowl, dip a soft brush in the solution and brush your shoe in a circular motion.
 You can also use a toothbrush or a sponge.
-Even though it is OK to wet nubuck/suede, I tried to use as little water as necessary – I didn’t want to soak it too much, at least because it would mean that the shoe might take longer to dry, but there might be more to it.
-Also, it seemed that the shoe was releasing some black dye – that was another reason not to wash it for too long.
+Even though it is OK to wet nubuck/suede, I tried to use as little water as necessary.
+I didn’t want to soak it too much since the shoe might take longer to dry, and more importantly, the shoe was releasing some black dye – that was another reason not to wash it for too long.
 One more tip, don’t try to wash only a small dirty spot since you will probably end up with a large stain.
 It is always better to wet the whole shoe.
 In the end, rinse the shoe.
-I did so with my hands, but after rinsing the other shoe, I prefer to rinse with the brush.
-You can also dip it under running water.
+I did so with my hands, but after rinsing the other shoe, I realized that I prefer to rinse with the brush.

 NOTE: When the shoe is wet, the color looks perfect – deep black.
 Unfortunately, it is only because it is damp.
 Here you can see a “before and after washing” photo – the color is very similar.
 Still, I would definitely recommend washing the shoes, since you will clean a lot of dust and dirt.